Lumieducation/Lumi/README.md

 3. Execute `npm install` from the root directory of the repository.
 4. Execute `npm start` from the root directory of the repository.

-This will launch the webpack-dev-server along with an instance of electron & the backend-server.
+This will launch the an instance of electron & the backend-server.

 ## Contributing